Why study this course?

 How will I be assessed?

-We follow the AQA specification for GCSE French with a Foundation Tier (grades 1–5) and a Higher Tier (grades 4–9).
+We follow the Pearson Edexcel specification for GCSE French, with a Foundation Tier (grades 1–5) and a Higher Tier (grades 4–9).
 At the end of Year 11, students must take all four question papers at the same tier.

-- Paper 1: Speaking (25%) — Read aloud, role-play, picture description and general conversation
+- Paper 1: Speaking (25%) — Read aloud, role-play, picture-based task and general conversation

-- Paper 2: Listening and Understanding (25%) — Listening (all questions set in English). dictation
+- Paper 2: Listening and Understanding (25%) — Listening comprehension and dictation

-- Paper 3: Reading and Understanding (25%) — Reading (all questions set in English), translation from French into English
+- Paper 3: Reading and Understanding (25%) — Reading comprehension and translation from French into English

-- Paper 4: Writing (25%) — Picture task (Foundation tier only), two writing responses, translation from English into French
+- Paper 4: Writing (25%) — Picture-based task (Foundation only), two written responses and translation from English into French

 Where can this course lead to after Key Stage 4?